ace2884/4-1-needs/New folder/unit5.md

  ### NR Transport Channels

+ A transport channel is defined by how and with what characteristics the information is transmitted through the radio interface.
+From the physical layer, the MAC layer uses services in the form of transport channels.
+The data in a transport channel is organized in transport blocks.

 *   **Broadcast Channel (BCH):**  This downlink-only channel transmits system information from the BCCH logical channel, specifically the Master Information Block (MIB).
 It employs a fixed transport format defined in the 5G specifications.
 *   **Paging Channel (PCH):** A downlink channel designed to carry paging information from the PCCH logical channel, it helps locate UEs whose exact location within the cell is unknown.
 The PCH supports discontinuous reception (DRX) to help conserve battery power on UEs by scheduling specific times for receiving the PCH.
 The PCH transmits a single message to cover the entire cell or can use multiple instances with beamforming.